Defending Your Life: Reception

-The film received mostly positive reviews from critics and holds a 98% rating on review aggregator Rotten Tomatoes based on 40 reviews, with a weighted average of 7.8/10.
+The film received overwhelmingly positive reviews from critics and holds a 92% rating on review aggregator Rotten Tomatoes based on 48 reviews, with a weighted average of 7.7/10.
+The consensus summarizes: "With Defending Your Life, writer-director-star Albert Brooks softens his trademark caustic humor -- and proves he's every bit as funny when he's tugging heartstrings."

 Variety called it an "inventive and mild bit of whimsy" in which Brooks has a "little fun with the Liliom idea of being judged in a fanciful afterlife, but he doesn't carry his conceit nearly far enough."
 Roger Ebert called it "funny in a warm, fuzzy way" and a film with a "splendidly satisfactory ending, which is unusual for an Albert Brooks film."
 The New York Times called it "the most perceptive and convincing among a recent spate of carpe diem films"—a reference to films such as Dead Poets Society (1989), Field of Dreams (1989) and Ghost (1990).
 Richard Schickel wrote:

 Defending Your Life is better developed as a situation than it is as a comedy (though there are some nice bits, like a hotel lobby sign that reads, WELCOME KIWANIS DEAD).
 But Brooks has always been more of a muser than a tummler, and perhaps more depressive than he is manic.
-He asks us to banish the cha-cha-cha beat of conventional comedy from mind and bend to a slower rhythm.
-His pace is not that of a comic standing up at a microphone barking one-liners, but of an intelligent man sitting down by the fire mulling things over.
-And in this case offering us a large slice of angel food for thought.
+He asks us to banish the cha-cha-cha beat of conventional comedy from the mind and bend to a slower rhythm.
+His pace is not that of a comic standing up at a microphone barking one-liners but of an intelligent man sitting down by the fire mulling things over.
+And in this case, offering us a large slice of angel food for thought.

 Bob Mondello, on NPR, said, "The result is not just his most mature comedy yet, but the best American comedy in years."
 J.Hoberman, in The Village Voice, called it "Pure pleasure.
 Funny, deft, impressive comedy."

-The film was not a box office success, grossing about $16 million in the United States.
+The film was not a box office success, grossing about $16 million in the United States, with a budget of over $20 million.
 It received three Saturn Award nominations, for Best Actress (Meryl Streep), Best Fantasy Film, and Best Writing (Albert Brooks).